 Biased and incomplete representation of Wabanaki peoples also inflicts harm on all students in Maine, regardless of ethnicity.
 Studies consistently show that including Indigenous history, government, and culture in school curricula breaks down stereotyping, racism, and biases among students from the dominant culture.
-Providing accurate education about Indigenous studies can "help students as young as five break through stereotypes, acquire cultural knowledge, and gain appreciation for [diversity]."16 "Students demonstrate more understanding and appreciation of others and also of their own unique heritage(s) when they have the opportunity to learn about their own and other ethnic groups."17 The Wabanaki Studies Law provides a powerful opportunity for non-Native students to learn a more holistic and comprehensive history of Maine, while actively working to break cycles of racism, stereotyping, and colonialism.
+Providing accurate education about Indigenous studies can "help students as young as five break through stereotypes. acquire cultural knowledge, and gain appreciation for [diversity]."
+"Students demonstrate more understanding and appreciation of others and also of their own unique heritage(s) when they have the opportunity to learn about their own and other ethnic groups."17 The Wabanaki Studies Law provides a powerful opportunity for non-Native students to learn a more holistic and comprehensive history of Maine, while actively working to break cycles of racism, stereotyping, and colonialism.

-THE IMPACTS OF IGNORANCE >
+THE IMPACTS OF IGNORANCE V

 The lack of knowledge about the Wabanaki tribes in Maine, and Indigenous history in North America more broadly, has ongoing consequences for the present autonomy, dignity, and survival of Native tribes.
-The diverse histories of the Wabanaki tribes that have lived in Maine for thousands of years are too poorly disseminated.18 This includes the history of the Wabanaki Confederacy-unified in 1606-and its support of American revolutionaries against King George in a relationship formalized by the 1776 Treaty of Watertown.
-19 Despite this support, "Wabanaki people were radically decimated" after the American Revolution, due to warfare, famines, and epidemics of infectious disease.20 And, too many non-Native Mainers do not know about the Maine Indian Claims Settlement Act from 1980-a law that conferred some benefits when adopted but now prevents Wabanaki tribes from benefiting from the advances in tribal sovereignty occurring elsewhere across the country.21 to the decades-old Maine Indian Claims Settlement Act to restore sovereignty to Wabanaki tribes in Maine.23 The legislature has considered legislation over multiple sessions. leading to heated battles in committee rooms and on the floors of the House and Senate.
+The diverse histories of the Wabanaki tribes that have lived in Maine for thousands of years are too poorly disseminated.
+This includes the history of the Wabanaki Confederacy-unified in 1606-and its support of American revolutionaries against King George in a relationship formalized by the 1776 Treaty of Watertown.
+Despite this support, "Wabanaki people were radically decimated" after the American Revolution, due to warfare, famines, and epidemics of infectious disease.
+And, too many non-Native Mainers do not know about the Maine Indian Claims Settlement Act from 1980-a law that conferred some benefits when adopted but now prevents Wabanaki tribes from benefiting from the advances in tribal sovereignty occurring elsewhere across the country.

 The push for tribal sovereignty in recent years exemplifies the need for full implementation of the Wabanaki Studies requirements.
-A shared knowledge about the "relationship" and "history" between tribal governments and "local, state, national and international governments" is essential as elected representatives consider proposed amendments

-66 Although Maine is often referred to as the 'whitest' state in the country, that label masks the significant representation of Indigenous people in Maine.
+A shared knowledge about the "relationship" and "history" between tribal governments and "local, state, national and international governments" is essential as elected representatives consider proposed amendments 66 Although Maine is often referred to as the 'whitest' state in the country, that label masks the significant representation of Indigenous people in Maine.
 As a percentage of population, the proportion of people who identify as Indigenous in Maine is higher than any of its neighboring states, ranking Maine as 21st out of 50 states in the percentage of Indigenous people in the population."